-Following an early breakfast, departure from Many Glaciers is followed by taking a few photos of Lake Sherburne in the morning sun and powerful gusting wind, on the way to Babb where a right turn and drive south for 6 miles (9⅝ miles), past Lower St. Mary Lake, on Highway 89, to the tourist village of St. Mary.
+After an early breakfast, departure from Many Glacier is followed by taking a few photos of Lake Sherburne in the morning sun with powerful gusting wind.
+On the way to Babb where a right turn and drive south for 6 miles (9⅝ miles), past Lower St. Mary Lake, on Highway 89, leads to the tourist village of St. Mary.

 Along the way there is an opportunity to take pictures of the Jackson Glacier, one of the few large glaciers remaining in the park, and dramatic Singleshot Mountain, as the drive continues along the length of the north shore of St. Mary Lake.

 Near mid-morning, after consulting with Parks staff at the Logan Pass Visitor Center, crossing the highway begins the hike.
 There is a mother, daughter pair beginning their trek at the same time.

 The mother, visiting from Quebec, speaks little English but she has an uncommon resemblance and persona to a friend of mine in New Brunswick.
 I use one of the words from my limited French vocabulary, ‘Bienvenue’, before continuing on our separate ways.

-The narrow ledge, chiseled from the rock face, can be unnerving to the inexperienced.
+The narrow ledge, chiseled from the rock face, can be unnerving to the inexperienced and height adverse.
 National Parks has anchored a metal cable, covered with a green garden hose, to the interior wall so hikers have a hand hold to counter the fear of falling.

 As the mother/daughter and I exchange lead position periodically, due to pauses for photos and/or layering, the daughter says she knows me from somewhere.